seifreed/awesome-sandbox-evasion/README.md

 # awesome-sandbox-evasion

-A summary about different projects/presentations to evade malware sandbox systems
+A summary about different projects/presentations/tools to test how to evade malware sandbox systems

 Tools to test malware sandbox systems:

-Windows:
+# Windows:

 - https://github.com/bi-zone/rdtsc-checkvirt-poc
 - https://github.com/a0rtega/pafish